One of the best shooters ever is back for its 20th anniversary

 It also had sprawling, non-linear levels, the ability to fly around with a jetpack and some truly classic weapons.
 DukeMatch was one of the more popular ways to blast your friends in the faces back in the early days of online multiplayer, but it’s not yet known if this new version of the game includes multiplayer.

-“Duke Nukem 3D: 20th Anniversary World Tour” launches on PS4, Xbox One and PC on October 11.
+“Duke Nukem 3D: 20th Anniversary World Tour” launched on PS4, Xbox One and PC on October 11.
 Check out the trailer below:

-NOW WATCH: We tested Walmart’s ice-cream sandwiches, which supposedly don’t melt, and were mystified by the results
+NOW WATCH: Here’s why the time is always 9:41 in Apple product photos

 Business Insider Emails & Alerts